-Program faculty includes nationally-recognized, highly-respected professors from the University of Cincinnati’s top-ranked Analytics Program at the Carl H. Lindner College of Business, as well as leading experts in the healthcare industry.
-This uniquely blended and balanced curriculum prepares students to take on any number of high-earning roles within the healthcare, data analytics and informatics industries.
+Program faculty includes world-renowned professors from UC’s top-ranked Analytics Program at the Carl H. Lindner College of Business and award-winning, leading industry experts.
+This uniquely blended, well-balanced, relevant curriculum prepares students to take on a wide variety of high-paying roles within the healthcare, business and technology industries.